The Mephisto Waltz: Plot

 Abby's death sparks in Paula a further suspicion of Roxanne.
 As Myles seems to drift away from her into his new career, Paula investigates Roxanne's background.
 This includes visiting Roxanne's ex-husband, Bill, and a romantic relationship begins to form between the two.
 Paula eventually becomes convinced that Duncan and Roxanne struck a deal with Satan to enable them to pursue an incestuous relationship, that they have placed Duncan's consciousness into her husband's body, and that they are responsible for Abby's death.

 Paula falls asleep and Bill dies in an apparent accident, though he too has the blue substance on his forehead.
 Paula nearly meets a similar "accidental" fate, which leaves her certain that Roxanne and Duncan (in Myles' body) killed Bill, and fearful that they will try to eliminate her.
 She resolves that, regardless of who is inhabiting her husband's body, she wants to be with that man.

 As a result, she turns to Satanism and strikes her own bargain with the Devil.
 She then attacks Roxanne, knocks her unconscious, and employs the same dark magic that Duncan and Roxanne had used against Myles.
 Paula transfers her own consciousness into Roxanne's body, leaving her own body dead in the bath, an apparent suicide.

 In Roxanne's body, Paula returns to Duncan/Myles, who happily informs her of Paula's suicide.
 Without telling him who she really is, she embraces him, enthralled with the excitement of the beginning of their new relationship.

 Cast

 Production

 Exteriors were shot on location along the Pacific coast in California; the book took place in New York City.
 The film, which was a Quinn Martin Production, was originally given a cinematic release by 20th Century-Fox.

 Reception

 The film was noted for its stylistic imagery and soundtrack by Jerry Goldsmith.
 All Movie Guide noted Alan Alda's performance as the film's only weak point, praising the "offbeat cinematography", "truly shocking setpieces", and Jacqueline Bisset's "chillingly effective" performance, stating that these elements build a pervading sensation of doom.

+Rotten Tomatoes gives the film a 63% rating based on 8 contemporary and modern reviews.